 3. Personalize your message

 As we mentioned earlier, your audience will be diverse, and they might have signed up to your webinar for different reasons.
-In order to resonate with their particular circumstances, make sure your message is personalized and demonstrates your understanding of their problem.
+In order to resonate with their particular circumstances, make sure your message is personalized with the appropriate webinar templates and demonstrates your understanding of their problem.

 One way to achieve this is to look at where each lead came from.
 Have they signed up because they’re a member of a specific Facebook group?
 Or did you sign up as a result of your Google Ads campaign?
 All of this can help you understand your leads’ needs better.